svrooij/WingetIntune/README.md

 > The `packageId` is case sensitive, so make sure you use the correct casing.
 Tip: Copy it from the result of the `winget search {name}` command.

 This command will download the [content-prep-tool](https://github.com/Microsoft/Microsoft-Win32-Content-Prep-Tool) automatically, and use it to create the `intunewin` file.
 In a future version this might be replaced with a custom implementation, but for now this works.
+The SHA265 hash of the installer is checked and compared to the one in the `winget` manifest, to make sure you won't package a tampered installer.

 ### Publish